 We hereby submit our revised manuscript entitled “DREISS: Using state-space models to infer the dynamics of gene expression driven by external and internal regulatory networks” by Wang et al.

-We want to acknowledge the efforts of the editorial team and five reviewers in the reviewing process.
-In this revision, we have completely responded and incorporated all comments from reviewers, and enclosed a revised manuscript along with a separate point-by-point response.
-We are glad that at least four of five reviewers satisfied our revision.
-In particular, based on the suggestions from the fifth reviewer, we added a new equation, Equation (2) now to elaborate and clearly define the relationships between internal, purely external and interaction terms in our decomposition.
+We want to acknowledge the efforts of the editorial team and five reviewers in the reviewing process..
 We also compared and found different dynamic patterns of interaction terms between worm and fly in a new supplemental figure (Fig. S3).
 In fact, this paper mainly focuses on the internal part, and the major results on the internal patterns have been never changed from the beginning when we submitted the original manuscript on June 2015.

-We appreciate your work so much in long journey about reviewing this manuscript.
+Overview – long rong

+This paper has went a long road….
+We submitted this a year ago!
 We originally received a good set of reviews and then because of our procedural issues, it was sent to more viewers.
-We might point out that at least for the fire reviewers seem happy with this paper and just one reviewer seems a bit unhappy about our external dynamics.
+We might point out that at least four the fire reviewers seem happy with this paper and just one reviewer seems a bit unhappy about our external dynamics.

+1b) we’ve done every req. in this last round

+in particular, In this revision, we have completely responded and incorporated all comments from reviewers, and enclosed a revised manuscript along with a separate point-by-point response.
+We are glad that at least four of five reviewers satisfied our revision.
+In particular, based on the suggestions from the fifth reviewer, we added a new equation, Equation (2) now to elaborate and clearly define the relationships between internal, purely external and interaction terms in our decomposition

+Paper is focusing on the Internal dynamics –

+We want tro emphasize this is not what is not what is being criticiszed all of rthe crit is about the extenerl

+All the results are on internal – the external is just for the reviewers

+The crit of reviewer 2 on the ext was right in the first round – we made a typo – but is totally irrelevant now – it is just about arbitrary re-arranging of terms.
+We explicitly show this basedo nthe good suggestion of reviewer #5

 We agree that we made and fixed a small mathematical typo pointed by the second reviewer in the previous revision, but this error was totally irrelevant to the central point of this paper, which is about the internal dynamics.
 In this round of review, the second reviewer questioned about the definition of “external” dynamics.
 We thus added this Eq.
 (2) to provide a full decomposition about the dynamics.
 As described underneath Eq.
 (2), we should emphasize that the subdivision of the rest non-internal terms is arbitrary.
 In this paper, we subdivided it into a purely external term and an interaction term.
 One can of course subdivide and regroup external-related terms according to their problems.
 Therefore, unlike the internal part, there is not a unique and correct answer to define the “external” term.
 Once again, our paper focuses on the internal dynamics and the Eq.
 (2)’s elaboration does not change our major results and conclusions about the purely internal dynamic patterns of worm and fly embryonic developments.

 We hope that the reviewers can see the valuable contribution about this manuscript.
 Thank you for giving us the opportunity for revising our manuscript.
 We are looking forward to hearing from you.